Finding the synergy between Consumer Value, Commercial Responsibility and Culture has been the key to Air New Zeland success …

 Before we explore the ‘how to’ and road map of the HPtE Strategy™ Framework it is necessary to explore the relationship between the 3C’s and what causes the tension that exists.

 “Cash is king”, “money doesn’t grow on trees” and “money is the root of all evil”.
 Whatever your feelings towards money it is the lifeblood of all organisations.

 Traditionally, organisations have focused on achieving performance by focusing only on commercial responsibility.
 Organisations would look for improvements in efficiency and then try to convert those improvements into financial results.
 The fastest and easiest way to do that is to focus on improvements that reduce cost.
-In part, this was because of an environment of mass production with limited consumer choice.
+In part this was because of an environment of mass production with limited consumer choice.
 Efficiency is also far easier to measure numerically than anything else.
 It was perceived to be difficult, and unnecessary, to measure Consumer Value.

 Evolving Metrics – Commercial and Consumer Value

 But, reducing costs and driving efficiency will only get you so far.
-If you cut too deep, you start to impact on the ability to add value to the consumer.
+If you cut too deep, you start to impact on the ability to add value to the customer.
 Focusing on reducing cost has another more devastating effect that we will discuss further on.

 The last two decades have seen more of a focus on continuous improvement (CI) towards creating increased consumer value and improved processes as well as converting those improvements into financial results.
 Strategies like Lean, Six Sigma and Agile have made a significant contribution to this effort.

 Apple is an excellent example of an organisation that delivers to both financial results and consumer value.
 How important do you think it was for Apple to up the game with the iPhone and then again with the iPad?